Skip to main content

 How do I make an appointment with an ISP tutor?
 What if I am having trouble with a non-ISP class?

-ISP hires several senior students to assist their classmates with ISP courses.
-These tutors schedule weekly office hours and also work by appointment.
-Please email ispadmin@u.northwestern.edu to obtain a list of names if you aren't sure who to contact.
+ISP hires several senior ISP students to provide tutoring for ISP courses.
+The tutors schedule weekly office hours and also work by appointment.
+Please refer to the tutor webpage.

 How do I request a letter of recommendation?